philoserf/site_v2/content/posts/just-beyond-my-grasp.md

 Just beyond my grasp

 It has always been there\
-Just beyond my grasp\
-seeming to be where\
+where\
-In just a moment, more\
+In just a moment\
-I can reach it
+I can reach

 It is right there\
 In front of me\